Wilmington Area High School

 Wilmington Area High School is a public school in New Wilmington, Pennsylvania, that teaches grades 9 through 12.
 It is part of the Wilmington Area School District.
 Enrollment usually fluctuates between 450 and 500 students every year.
-The mascot of the school is a Greyhound.
-The school colors are Blue & Gold.
+The mascot of the school is a greyhound.
+The school colors are blue and gold.
 Many sports and extracurricular activities are offered in the school.

 Description

 The school educates students in 9th through 12th grades.
 It is the only high school for the Wilmington Area School District which covers 111 sqmi between the Ohio state line and Butler county.
 Students reside in New Wilmington, Volant, Plain Grove, Pulaski, Washington, Wilmington Township (Lawrence County), and Wilmington Township (Mercer County).
 Total student enrollment is officially 455, usually fluctuating between 450 and 500.
 It is located at 350 Wood Street New Wilmington, PA 16142.
 It is a public school.

 Awards and recognition

 In July 2017, the District was awarded the distinction of a Google Reference District.
 Google for Education Reference Districts are districts that demonstrate excellence and thought leadership through the innovative use of technology, including G Suite for Education (formerly known as Google Apps for Education) and Chromebooks, to drive impact and positive learning outcomes.

 In August, 2017, the Wilmington Area School District became the first district to become a 1:1 school in the tri-county area.
 Each student is provided a mobile device to enhance learning and provide a modern education.